 The Science Museum Group’s work covers many different aspects, from conservation and curation to research and an extensive Learning programme.

-Below you can find a selection of our current work (more to come):
+Below you can find a selection of our work:

 Find out about this series of precious objects on loan from The Courtauld Gallery, and their scientific and technological histories.

 Stimulated by the Science Museum Group’s collections of cinema technology, Jean-Philippe Calvin, created a new soundtrack for the1927 silent film ‘Museums of the New Age’.